 What if “talking it out” doesn’t work?
 Do you still have options if you were scammed, overcharged, or taken-advantage of by a car dealership?
 The answer is yes.

 The Office of Consumer Protection and the Attorney General’s office generally want to see a pattern of abuse by a dealership before taking action.
-You may need to wait years for enough complaints to be filed against a dealer before one of these agencies will do anything.
+You may need to wait years for enough complaints to be filed before they will do anything.
 This is frustrating, but it’s the reality of the situation.

 The court of last resort, so to speak, is social media.
 There are any number of sites where you can post a review of the dealership and share your experience.
 Once again, do it in a respectful manner, no name calling, no shouting, no threats, as Sergeant Joe Friday from the old TV show Dragnet would say, “just the facts ma’am, just the facts.”